Mercedes CLS review

-Along with a four-cylinder tuerbodiesel version, the most UK-relevant CLS is the CLS 350 V6 diesel, which now uses a nine-speed gearbox for greater fuel efficiency.
-It's all the CLS you could ever need, but for ardent power freaks, look no further than the 577bhp CLS 63 AMG, with its brawny 5.5-litre bi-turbo V8.
+Along with a four-cylinder turbodiesel version, the most UK-relevant CLS is the CLS 350 BlueTEC V6 diesel, which now uses a nine-speed gearbox for greater fuel efficiency.
+It's all the CLS you could ever need, but for ardent power freaks, look no further than the 577bhp CLS 63 S, with its brawny 5.5-litre bi-turbo V8.
 This beast of a car features AMG’s faster-shifting MCT 7-speed automatic transmission, but the rest of the line-up gets the standard 7G-Tronic Plus auto with start/stop which shifts smoothly and efficiently.

 MPG, CO2 and running costs

-Owners who want all the flash without forking out lots of cash should stick to the CLS 220CDI.
-New for the facelifted CLS, the 220 variant is a 168bhp four-cylinder diesel engine that also appears in the C-Class.
+Owners who want all the flash without forking out lots of cash should stick to the CLS 220d.
+Introduced at the last facelift for the CLS, the 220 variant is a 175bhp four-cylinder diesel engine that also appears in the C-Class.
 The engine is quieter in the new CLS than in the equivalent C-Class, but still feels spritely and will be the cheapest CLS to run as well as buy.

 As you’d expect for a premium car, servicing costs are likely to be pricey.
 And while the level of standard equipment is decent, it will be hard not to hit the expensive options list.
 For instance, you’ll have to dig a little deeper in your pocket for ambient lighting and heated seats – kit we’d expect to be standard at this price.